The Origin Story

 The Double Feature

 After the Biennale, the question became: what next?
-The two plays had been born at the same festival, written independently, about completely different families in completely different situations - and they rhymed.
+The two plays had been born at the same festival, written independently, about completely different families in completely different situations, and yet they shared something.

 Both were about what tears a family apart.
 Both asked what steps into the gap.
 One went dark and intimate.
 The other went strange and wide.
 Together they gave an audience the full spectrum of what family does to us.

 The idea of packaging them as a double feature came naturally.
 One hour.
 Two plays.
 One ticket.
-Presented together for the first time at Hollywood Fringe Festival 2026, by Zombie Joe's Underground and Razorwire Productions, at McCadden Theatre in Hollywood.
+The double feature debuted as a preview run at Zombie Joe's Underground in North Hollywood, June 4 through 7, before its full Hollywood Fringe run at McCadden Place Theatre, presented by Zombie Joe's Underground and Razorwire Productions.

 Both plays born in 50 hours in North Hollywood.
-Now crossing the hill.
+Now debuting as a double feature at its home base before going over the hill into Hollywood.

 January 20, 2026